RHIT-CSSE/csse332/labs/condvar/index.md

 Use condition variables and mutex locks to implement the concurrency requirements listed above.
 You only need to modify the `customer` thread function and add global variables and concurrency means.
+Note that when a spot opens in either rooms, it does not matter which customer gets to go into that room, i.e., waiting rooms are not necessarily _first in first out_.

 You can compile your code using `make rooms` and then run it using `./rooms`.
 Here is a sample output from my solution: